amoebaliz/Fe-Deposition-Ocean-BGC-GRL/README.md

 # Fe-Deposition-Ocean-BGC-GRL
-scripts for generating figures and analyses for iron deposition study
+contains python scripts used for generating preindustrial control drift correction files, figures, and for conducting statistical analyses for iron deposition study